overview/overview-convert-text/README.md

 We generate the PDF using [ReportLab](https://www.reportlab.com/).
 It's the fastest, despite its overpowered API.

+We syntax-highlight using Pygments because ... well ... what a fun feature, right?
+We trust the `contentType` Overview sends us.

 We generate a thumbnail using `pdftocairo`.
 We output JPG: it saves ~0.03s.

 Right now, we only embed Noto Sans Mono.
 The annoying reality is that TTF